Nuukienandi/Lab-4-WAD/README.md

 This project is a registration and profile management system built using HTML, CSS, and JavaScript.
 It allows users to fill out a registration form, submit their details, and immediately see a profile card generated for them.
 All submitted profiles are also listed in a summary table, and users can remove any profile, which deletes both the card and the corresponding table row.

-The project emphasizes accessibility and user-friendly design, ensuring that the form is easy to navigate, error messages are clear, and all interactions are screen-reader friendly.
-Additionally, profiles are saved in LocalStorage, so data is preserved even after refreshing the page.
-The layout is fully responsive, working well on both desktop and mobile devices.

 Features